microsoft/yardl/docs/docs.md

   values: int
 ```

-Often they can be declared with the shorthand syntax:
+They can be declared with the shorthand syntax:

 ```yaml
 MyMap: string->int